PCIE In Research - WHY?

 PCIE In Research - WHO?

-Building a relationship with your public member is important to ensure that working together is both fun and effective.
-Think about who you may know through your networks that might to offer a public perspective.
+Building a relationship with your public members is important to ensure that working together is both fun and effective.
+Think about who you may know through your networks that might be able to offer a public perspective.
 If you would like support with this, the PCIE team are able to connect you with our experienced and knowledgeable ARC KSS public members.
-Not only do they bring their lived experiences and skills but often have close affiliations with local community care groups who may be able to support you.
+Not only do they bring their lived experience and skills but often have close affiliations with local community care groups who may be able to support you.

 Click here to read about how one of our Public Advisors combined her personal experience of Dementia and her knowledge and interest in technology, to give added insight and support to the work she is now doing with the Dementia, Digital and Coproduction Themes on the research and design of a dementia and wellbeing digital tracking tool.

-Graphic designs created with our public members and Juil Dosad.
+Graphic designs created with our public members and Juli Dosad.

 PCIE illustration part 1PCIE illustration part 3PCIE illustration part 2